 You don't have to look bigger or more sophisticated than you are, but you do need to look as though you care.
 Unless everyone really is dirt poor, don't give that appearance.
 It sends a bad message to people who are thinking of investing their money.
 You want them to think that rural economic development isn't a brand new idea to you.

 But remember that entrepreneurship is the best step in rural economic development.
-And in rural areas some of the elements that lead to creative ideas, like unexpected ideas side by side, don't happen spontaneously too much.
+And in rural areas some elements that lead to creative ideas, including accidental collision of unexpected ideas side by side, don't happen spontaneously too much.
 So part of your rural economic development program is having creativity sessions.

-Yes, really.
-Don't call them that!
-Just say that you're going to have a program once a month at the extension center, and it will introduce rural people across the nation who have figured out unusual ways to make money.
+Yes, we are serious, but don't call them that!
+Just say that you're going to have a program once a month at the extension center, and it will introduce your local folks to rural people across the nation who have figured out unusual ways to make money.

 So expose yourselves to new ideas and projects from rural people, and with the honesty, integrity, and work ethic of most rural communities, you never know what could happen.